Mika K.: Studio career

-After her performance with Kostić on the Operacija trijumf, famous Macedonian singer Kaliopi stated she is preparing a song for Kostić because she is impressed by her voice.
-She also said that Kostić was her favourite on that show.
-After the show, Kostić took professional nickname "Mika K.".
+After the show, Kostić took on the professional nickname "Mika K.".

-Sky Wikluh, popular Serbian composer and rap musician, wrote a song for her, named "Moja noć", with production done by Gru.
-This song was one of the reserves for the Beovizija 2009, if someone of twenty contestants decided not to take part in.
-Kostić also sang as backing vocal for Regina's song "Bistra voda", which represented Bosnia and Herzegovina in the Eurovision Song Contest 2009.
-On 1 July 2009 Kostić performed "Bože pravde", the anthem of Serbia, alongside two more singers at the opening ceremony of 2009 Summer Universiade, which was held in Belgrade.
-She also performed "Bože pravde" at the closing ceremony of the 2009 Summer Universiade, and at the public reception of Serbian champions from the 2009 World Aquatics Championships.
-In August 2009, Kostić performed as a revival artist at the music festival in Ohrid, performing "Moja noć" and her new single "Daj mi sve", which features Sky Wikluh as a supporting artist.
+Serbian composer and rap musician Sky Wikluh wrote a song for her, "Moja noć", with production done by Gru.
+This song was one of the reserves for the Beovizija 2009, in the event that one of the twenty contestants decided not to take part.
+Kostić also sang backing vocals for Regina's song "Bistra voda", which represented Bosnia and Herzegovina in the Eurovision Song Contest 2009.
+On 1 July 2009, Kostić performed "Bože pravde", the anthem of Serbia, alongside two other singers at the opening ceremony of 2009 Summer Universiade in Belgrade.
+She also performed "Bože pravde" at the closing ceremony of the 2009 Summer Universiade and the public reception of Serbian champions from the 2009 World Aquatics Championships.
+In August 2009, Kostić performed as a revival artist at the music festival in Ohrid, performing "Moja noć" and her new single "Daj mi sve," which features Sky Wikluh as a supporting artist.

-Kostić is currently working on her debut album, which will be produced by Sky Wikluh, and will include collaborations with several eminent musicians worldwide, such as Greek pop star Anna Vissi.
-She announced recording songs in Serbian, English and even Hungarian.
+Kostić is currently working on her debut album, which will be produced by Sky Wikluh and include collaborations with several musicians worldwide, such as Greek pop star Anna Vissi.
+She announced that she will record songs in Serbian, English, and Hungarian.